pierre-josselin/payday-2-ultimate-trainer-6/README.md

 ### Installation

-> :exclamation: Installing Ultimate Trainer 6 is different from other mods.
-Please follow the instructions carefully otherwise it will not work!
+> :exclamation: Installing Ultimate Trainer 6 is different from other mods.<br>Please follow the instructions carefully otherwise it will not work!

 > The game folder location is usually:<br>
 > C:\Program Files (x86)\Steam\steamapps\common\PAYDAY 2